 WEED MANAGEMENT BEFORE PLANTING

-It is critical to have minimum or no weed competition at the time of planting new vines so weed control before planting is important.
+It is important to have little or no weed competition at the time of planting vines.
+This makes weed control before planting critical.
 Take measures to deplete the soil weed seed bank.
 A summer fallow treatment of irrigation (to encourage weed seed germination) followed by tillage (to uproot newly emerged weed seedlings) will desiccate weeds and reduce the number of weed seeds in the soil.
 Repeat this cycle several times to further deplete weed seeds in the soil.
-Weed seeds located in the surface 4 inches of soil can be buried with a soil-inverting plow such as a Kverneland plow to depths from which seeds cannot emerge.
+Alternatively, weed seeds located in the top four inches of soil can be buried with a soil-inverting plow such as a Kverneland plow to depths from which seeds cannot emerge.
 Here, the soil should not be deep-plowed again for at least three years to help prevent bringing up viable seed.
 A moldboard plow will not sufficiently invert the soil to be effective.

-Soil solarization of the planned vine row can also significantly reduce weed populations.
-The soil in the area designated for solarization must be moist and the width of the solarized area should be at least 6 feet.
-Bury all sides of the plastic to create a seal on the soil and help prevent the plastic from being blown away by wind.
-Machines that lay down the plastic are available to automate the process.
+Soil solarization can be used in the area planned for vine rows to significantly reduce weed populations.
+The soil in the area designated for solarization must be moist and at least six feet wide in each row.
+The plastic should be buried on all sides to create a seal on the soil and help prevent the plastic from being blown away by wind.
+Machines are available that lay down the plastic and automate this otherwise labor-intensive process.

 In areas where summer fog is not a concern, solarization should begin when day length is as long as possible, or at least be started by the beginning of August to have sufficient time (4 to 6 weeks) to complete the process.
-Clear plastic or a plastic with a coating that suppresses weed seed germination can be used.
+Use clear plastic with a UV inhibiting component to prevent breakdown before the process is completed.
 Black plastic suppresses weed seed germination but will not heat the soil sufficiently for solarization.
-Plastic mulches may not be successful in suppressing species like nutsedge.
+Solarization may not be successful in suppressing species like nutsedge.
 The plastic should be removed before planting the vines.

 WEED MANAGEMENT AFTER PLANTING

 Mechanical cultivation uproots or buries weeds.
-Weed burial works best on small weeds, while larger weeds are better controlled by destroying the root-shoot connection or by slicing, cutting, or turning the soil to separate the root system from the soil.
-Keep cultivation shallow to minimize damage to crop roots and to avoid bringing more weed seeds near the surface to germinate.
+Weed burial works best on small weeds.
+Larger weeds are better controlled by destroying the root-shoot connection or by slicing, cutting, or turning the soil to separate the root system from the soil.
+Keep cultivation shallow to minimize damage to grape roots and to avoid bringing more weed seeds near the surface to germinate.

 Perennial weeds with established root systems are difficult to kill with a single tillage operation.
 For tillage to be successful on perennials, the top should be removed by cultivating to a depth of 3-4 inches.
 This will cause the underground portion of the plant to regenerate a new top, forcing the weed to use a greater portion of the reserves available.
 Repeated cultivation may eventually kill these weeds by eliminating the amount of reserves available for growth.
 Trip mechanisms on under vine vineyard cultivators are often used to prevent damage to the vines.
 These mechanisms move the knife or cutting blade before it hits the vine.
 Even the best cultivators will not eliminate all weeds, thus hand hoeing is often needed.
 Hand cultivation alone may be effective on a small scale.

-Mulches can also help with weed control in the vineyard.
-The mulch blocks light, preventing weed germination or growth.
-Many materials can be used as mulches including municipal yard waste, wood chips, straw, hay, sawdust, and newspaper.
-To be effective, mulches need to block all light to the weeds; therefore different mulch materials vary in the depth necessary to accomplish this.
+Mulches can be used for weed control in the vineyard.
+Mulches block light, preventing weed germination and growth.
+Many materials can be used as mulch: municipal yard waste, wood chips, straw, hay, sawdust, newspaper, and others.
+To be effective, mulches must block all light to germinating weeds.
+Materials vary in the depth necessary to accomplish this.
 In general, the larger or looser the mulch pieces, the deeper the mulch needs to be.
-Organic mulches must be maintained in a layer 4 or more inches thick.
-Organic mulches breakdown with time and the original thickness typically is reduced by 60% after one year.
+Organic mulches must be maintained in a layer at least four inches thick.
+Organic mulches breakdown with time and the original thickness is typically reduced by 60% after one year.
 Winter cover crops grown in vineyard middles can be the source of organic mulch.
 The process, known as "mow-and-throw" or ‘mow and blow', involves cutting the cover crop and moving (‘throwing' or ‘blowing') it in the vine row to the base of the vines.
 Weeds that emerge through the mulch can be controlled using an organic contact herbicide or with hand hoeing.
-Do not plant cover crops under the vine row may compete with weeds, but they may also increase competition with the vine, possibly reducing grape yields.
+Cover crops planted under the vine row may compete with weeds, but they may also increase competition with the vine, possibly reducing grape yields.
 Mulches may harbor voles, gophers, and field mice, which feed on vine trunks and roots.

 Flamers can be used for weed control in the vine row.
 Propane-fueled models are the most commonly used.
 Flaming works on the principle that heat causes the sap of plant cells to expand, causing the cell membrane to rupture.
 This process occurs in most plant tissues at about 130ºF.
-Weeds must have less than two true leaves for greatest efficiency of the burner.
-Grasses are harder to kill by flaming because the growing point is below the ground.
-After flaming, weeds that have been killed change from a glossy to a matte finish.
+To work effectively, weeds must have less than two true leaves.
+Flaming is usually less effective on grasses because their growing point is at or below ground level.
+Weeds that have been killed by flaming change from a glossy to a matte or dull finish.
 This occurs very rapidly in most cases.
-Foliage that retains a thumb print when pressure is applied between your thumb and finger has been adequately flamed; it is not necessary to burn the plants.
-Typically, flaming can be done at 3 to 5 mph through fields, although this depends on the heat output of the unit.
+Foliage that retains a thumbprint when pressed between thumb and finger has been adequately flamed; it is not necessary to burn the plants.
+Typically, flaming can be done at 3 to 5 mph, depending on the heat output of the unit.
 Avoid flaming during windy conditions, as wind can displace the flame, resulting in poor weed control or vine injury.
 Repeated flaming can be used to suppress perennial weeds such as field bindweed.
-Care must be taken to avoid igniting dry vegetation, which could injure the vines, or start a wildfire.
+Care must be taken to avoid igniting dry vegetation, which could not only injure the vines, but start a wildfire.

 UC IPM Pest Management Guidelines: Grape